bradyhouse/house/fiddles/aws/vpc/vpc-lab-part-1.md

 VPC Lab Part 1
 ======

-18 minute lab detailing how to create a VPC without using the VPC wizard.
+18 minute lab detailing how to create a VPC with a private and public subnet.

 ## Video Link